EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/repository-mission.md

 **Scope of the repository: Czech Republic national and international with czech science participation**

-- *Specify a statement of the organization's mission and responsibility for making repository content available and preserved, and what explicit support it has in organizational documents (method of approval).*
-- *Describe the importance of the repository in terms of its content, role in projects, citations.*

 For more detailed information on this topic, please refer to other related documents: